saehyuns/saehyuns.github.io/essays/meteor-gotchas.md

 1. Quit meteor.
 2. Invoke meteor reset to clear out the contents of the database.
 3. Re-invoke meteor.
-For applications based upon meteor-application-template, you can use meteor npm run start, which runs a    script found in package.json that resolves to meteor --no-release-check --settings ../config/settings.development.json."
+For applications based upon meteor-application-templ ate, you can use meteor npm run start, which runs a    script found in pa ckage.json that resolves to meteor --no-release-check --settings ../confi g/settings.development.json."
 ```

 I then immediately went to the terminal and typed: